weta cave - Weta Workshop in Wellington, New Zealand

 Weta Workshop is located a bit outside of central Wellington, but it’s easy to get to by bus.
 The Number 2 bus goes from the CBD to Miramar, which is to the east at the end of the peninsula that hooks around into Wellington Harbour.
 The bus ticket was $5 NZD each way, but an all-day pass was $9.50, making it the obvious option.
 Heading out of the CBD, the bus goes through a single lane tunnel underneath the hills, then passes the airport, which cuts across the peninsula.
 The bus drivers on this route are used to visitors heading to Weta, so they know to let people know where the stop is.

-When you get off the bus, you’re in suburban Wellington, a couple of blocks away from Weta.
-It’s an easy spot because there are visitors milling about out front.
+When you get off the bus, you’re in suburban Wellington, a few blocks away from Weta.
+It’s an easy spot to find because visitors are milling about out front.

 I also watched the documentary & checked out the museum of Lord of the Rings props.

 Unfortunately, there is no photography inside the Weta Workshop.
-This isn’t a decision made by Weta themselves, but rather by the movie studios they work with.
-All of the props are owned by the studios, thus their copyright restrictions must be enforced.
+This isn’t a decision made by Weta themselves but rather by the movie studios they work with.
+The studios own all of the props, thus their copyright restrictions must be enforced.
 It’s a shame since photos would only help promote these films, but those are the rules.

 Inside the workshop, there were, of course, lots of props & costumes from the Lord of The Rings movies.
 There were head molds of Andy Serkis & Elijah Wood.
 There were also models that were used during the filming.
 Other movies that Weta has worked on that we saw props & costumes from included Avatar & The Chronicles of Narnia.

-We saw Weta employees who were working with metal, plastics, and other materials to create things for whatever films Weta has been contracted for next.
-We also saw artists who were working on drawings for a couple of other projects.
-One was a board game that is going to be made for Jim Henson’s Labyrinth, and another was working on drawings related to the impressive Weta-aided Gallipoli exhibit I would see the next day at the Te Papa Tongarewa museum.
+We saw Weta employees working with metal, plastics, and other materials to create things for whatever films Weta has been contracted for next.
+We also saw artists working on drawings for a couple of other projects.
+One was a board game that was going to be made for Jim Henson’s Labyrinth, and another was working on drawings related to the impressive Weta-aided Gallipoli exhibit I would see the next day at the Te Papa Tongarewa museum.

 I got to hold an assault rifle from District 9, and we also saw one of the vehicles that had been created for the canceled Halo movie.
 For some reason, they had put a model of New Zealand actor Sam Neill in the driver’s seat, because why not?